charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Git.md

 - go back to the lesson git in the real world TOP when getting in trouble with git

 ##### git workflow for open source contributions
+- the key players:
+	- the `upstream` original gh repo
+	- the `origin` your fork of the repo